Autotests

 Paperwork

-A club membership card and a Motorsport UK RS Clubman license is all that’s required.
+All you need is a club membership card and a Motorsport UK RS Clubman license (see link below).

 Vehicle